JPElectron/18v40vBatteryAdapter/README.md

    - RY404100 or RY404010 = Blower 730 CFM, 190 MPH Whisper Series (Brushless)
        ...this model has been observed drawing too much amperage, resulting in melted contacts

-   - RYi1802BT or RYi1802B6 = 1800-Watt Portable Battery Power Station Inverter Generator
+   - RYi1802BT or RYi1802B6 or RYi818BT or RYi818BG = 1800-Watt Portable Battery Power Station Inverter Generator
-       ...because it cannot communicate with the battery pack extra pins, it does not recognize the battery at all ...instead get RYi818BT or RYi818BG to use your 18v batteries
+       ...because it cannot communicate with the battery pack extra pins, it does not recognize the battery at all ...you can only put a single genuine battery in a slot

 Awaiting secondary confirmation...